RickyWeerts/RickyWeerts.github.io/_posts/2023-05-22-bike-trainer.md

 ## Sensors
 We used a potentiometer to detect the actual tilt value of the bike, which combines with a hoist to make a feedback loop that accurately targets our desired tilt angle.
 We also use a hall effect sensor to detect the number of rotations of the back wheel for use in determining the speed of the bike.

-To allow for user interfacing with the product, we developed software to serve a GUI to the user to allow for touch control of the trainer and visual feedback to the user.
-It was written in C# using .NET MAUI (Multi-Platform App UI)​ framework to allow for quick prototyping and platform compatibility.
-It allows users to control resistance and tilt independently, or link them together to control them in a fixed ratio​.
-It provides graphical visualizations of the current speed and tilt of the trainer.
-Finally, it provides a central interface for running pre-programmed routes, with the ability to skip, pause, and play the progress of the courses.

 ![A diagram showing how the arduino, sensors, and actuators are wired together](assets/images/bike_trainer/wiring_diagram.jpg)